nadinesk/approval-ratings-cli-app/README.md

 ## Usage

 Run: `approval-ratings` afer installing the gem.
+You might need to run `bundle install` before running, and if nokogiri gem installation gives an error, do `gem install nokogiri`.

 ## Contributing